 The reduction and offsetting of carbon emissions is a critical part of our ongoing sustainability goal.
 The Admirable Crichton, as part of Group Genuine is an ISO 14001 accredited company and as such we have many environmental initiatives across our business that we share with our clients to ensure that we are reducing our emissions together, with a coordinated approach.
 We deliver many layers of strategies to reduce our impact on the environment, these are just a few we are focusing on this year.

-• Reducing the use of single use plastics and disposables in the back of house operation by 20% (single use plastics are not used in any of our front of house operations)
+- Reducing the use of single use plastics and disposables in the back of house operation by 20% (single use plastics are not used in any of our front of house operations)

-• Farm to plate purchasing – 80% of our produce is from the UK, we can provide farm to plate miles for all of our dishes
+- Farm to plate purchasing – 80% of our produce is from the UK, we can provide farm to plate miles for all of our dishes

-• Seasonality is key – ensuring our chefs know what to buy and when but also how climate change and local weather conditions have impacted produce in particular years
+- Seasonality is key – ensuring our chefs know what to buy and when but also how climate change and local weather conditions have impacted produce in particular years

-• We only purchase from suppliers with environmental accreditations or who demonstrate the same commitment to the environment as us.
+- We only purchase from suppliers with environmental accreditations or who demonstrate the same commitment to the environment as us.

-• Reduce food waste by at least 10% by identifying and then reducing areas of waste
+- Reduce food waste by at least 10% by identifying and then reducing areas of waste

-• Complete the replacement of all non ULEZ compliant vehicles in our fleet
+- Complete the replacement of all non ULEZ compliant vehicles in our fleet

-• Encourage clients to consider more plant based options for starters and canapes at events
+- Encourage clients to consider more plant based options for starters and canapes at events

-• Actively promote our carbon offsetting programme for events and increase the number of clients who take up this opportunity.
+- Actively promote our carbon offsetting programme for events and increase the number of clients who take up this opportunity.

-Initiatives for 2022
+Initiatives for 2023-2024

 We are constantly reviewing our procedures and practices to limit our impact on the environment and this year we aim to:

-• Introduced a zero waste canape to our menu – our fishcakes are made from off cuts from the fish we use in other areas of our production as are the breadcrumbs for it.
+- Introduced a zero waste canape to our menu – our fishcakes are made from off cuts from the fish we use in other areas of our production as are the breadcrumbs for it.

-• Change our house beer to Toast as it is a British beer brand, they are carbon neutral, zero waste and it is made from surplus bread rather than manufactured yeast which helps reduce food waste, water usage and energy emissions.
+- Change our house beer to Toast as it is a British beer brand, they are carbon neutral, zero waste and it is made from surplus bread rather than manufactured yeast which helps reduce food waste, water usage and energy emissions.
 The company are targeting net zero by 2030.
 All of their profits go to charity to help fix issues within the food system.

-• Take further steps to monitor our waste and review areas we can reduce further
+- Take further steps to monitor our waste and review areas we can reduce further

-• Target 15% of clients offsetting the carbon emissions from their events.
+- Target 15% of clients offsetting the carbon emissions from their events.
 This will move to be automatically applied for 2023 and clients will have to opt out of the initiative.

-• Replace staff water bottles at events with cartons or starch bottles of water
+- Replace staff water bottles at events with cartons or starch bottles of water

 Key supplier initiatives

 Our coffee partner Mozzo set up a fund to ensure that every purchase of coffee directly and positively impacts the community it came from, having achieved their goal of supporting financial self sufficiency for the first ever maternity clinic on Idjwi Island in the DRC they have now moved the project to Nicaragua.

 Supporting our community

-Within our business
+Within our Business

 We have a very strong focus on employee welfare and are proud to be a London Living Wage employer.
 We have a diversity inclusion policy that informs our core values as a business.
 All employees have a personal development plan which includes formal and informal training plus timelines for career progression.

 All employees have access to a mental health first aider as well as confidential access to the UK Hospitality Advice Line.
 We work with our parent company to support JAAQ.

 We offer nutritious meals at work and cater for all dietary requirements.
 There is free access to water and hot drinks, fresh fruit and snacks throughout the day.
 We also offer a range of discounts for staff members.